Link Search Menu Expand Document

 ----------------------------------------------

-We compute why the model predicts 0 for this instance:
+We compute why the model gives the prediction one for this instance:

 reason = explainer.sufficient_reason(n=1)